-Airplane Boeing 737-900 (739) v2 United Airlines has 3 classes on board with total of 179 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Boeing 737-900 (739) v2 United Airlines with 3 classes and 179 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 After reading much of the bad press about this plane, I found this seat surprisingly comfortable while flying EWR-SAN.
 Legroom was sufficient.